-Commitment 17 has recorded an increase of participants in the city's government thanks to the option of proposing projects for public improvement and how resources should be used.
-The results of the consultation are not yet publicly available online but will be posted in March 2018.
-Since the launch of "Collaborare è Bologna" (2015), the number of participants has increased from 1,200 to 1,500 through the new "Bologna decides and transforms initiative."
-17
+Commitment 17 has recorded an increase of participants in the city's government thanks to the option of proposing projects for improving resources use.
+The results of the consultation are not yet publicly available online, but will be posted in March 2018.
+Since the launch of "Collaborare è Bologna" (2015), the number of participants has increased from 1,200 to 1,500 through the new "Bologna decides and transforms" initiative.17

-Concerning Commitment 16, the IRM researchers suggest implementing it in the remaining period of the action plan and taking it forward into the next action plan to improve the digital tools.
+Concerning Commitment 16, the IRM researchers recommend implementing it in the remaining period of the action plan and taking it forward into the next action plan to improve the digital tools.

-The IRM researchers suggest not keeping the Bologna Commitment 17 in future action plans.
+The IRM researchers suggest not carrying Commitment 17 forward to future action plans.
 The local government of the city has shown a great ability in involving citizens in its administration.
-According to the information we collected, Bologna has a long history of being able to promote and develop direct democracy.
-It is unclear how inclusion in OGP has helped Bologna better implement these activities.
+Bologna has a long history of direct democracy, and it is unclear how inclusion in OGP has helped Bologna better implement these activities.